-In sports, vision has the potential to affect an athlete’s performance, including clarity of sight, motor performance (the ability to perform specific tasks), and information processing.2 Visual skills for all sports include visual acuity, eye tracking, eye-hand-body coordination, visual memory, peripheral vision and depth perception.
-Overall ability to process and respond to visual stimuli also strongly enhance an athlete’s eye-hand coordination.
+In sports vision has the potential to affect an athlete’s performance, including clarity of sight, motor performance (the ability to perform specific tasks), and information processing.2 Visual skills for all sports include visual acuity, eye tracking, eye-hand-body coordination, visual memory, peripheral vision, and depth perception.
+Overall ability to process and respond to visual stimuli also strongly enhances an athlete’s eye-hand coordination.

 For example, hitting a pitched baseball has been described by some as one of the most difficult tasks in any sport.
 In particular, batting is an activity that has rigorous demands for eye-hand coordination, requiring concentration and good visual acuity as well as depth perception.